bucephal/Haskell-From-Basics-to-Parallelism/index.md

 Finally, we will look at parallelism in Haskell.
 We hope to evaluate Haskell's promises of purity by how easy it is to parallelize programming.
 To this end, several experiments will be conducted.

-To learn Haskell basic principles, we'll follow these textbooks:
+We'll use the following textbooks:

-Programming Haskell, 2nd ed.
+_Programming Haskell_, 2nd ed.
 Graham Hutton, Cambridge University Press, 2016.

-Get Programming with Haskell, Will Kurt, Manning, 2018
+_Get Programming with Haskell_, Will Kurt, Manning, 2018

-Parallel and Concurrent Programming in Haskell: Techniques for Multicore and Multithreaded Programming, Simon Marlow, O'Reilly, 2013
+_Parallel and Concurrent Programming in Haskell_: Techniques for Multicore and Multithreaded Programming, Simon Marlow, O'Reilly, 2013